Skip to Content

 Walk the Forum Shops: Shopping malls in and of themselves aren’t that exciting, but this is no ordinary mall.
 Located across the street from Flamingo at Caesars Palace, the Forum Shops are a photo opp in their own right.

-While stunning architecture and theming is the main reason to stop by, the Forum Shops also offers a free animatronic “Fall of Atlantis” show daily.
+While stunning architecture and theming are the main reasons to visit, the Forum Shops also offers a free animatronic “Fall of Atlantis” show daily.
 It’s not worth going out of your way for, but worth catching if you’re in the area anyway.

 Check out a Free Lounge Act: Walk past LINQ over to Harrah’s where 2 distinct free shows are offered at The Piano Bar.